Dark charge versus electric charge: Collider bounds

+It is noteworthy that the $Z'$ boson decays not only to the leptons but also to the quarks, and thus the dijet signal can provide a lower exclusion limit for the $Z'$ mass.
+However, since the coupling strengths between $Z'$ and the charged leptons are approximately equal to those of $Z'$ with the quarks, as well as that the current bound on dijet signals is less sensitive than the dilepton one \cite{ATLAS:2017eqx,ATLAS:2019fgd}, the lower limit implied by the dijet search is quite smaller than that obtained from the dilepton, as explicitly shown in Figure \ref{dijet}.
+Hence, in the present model, the dijet bounds for the $Z'$ mass are not significant.

-In Figure \ref{APS}, we combine the lower bounds, which are obtained from the current LHC limits of the dilepton production, $\rho$-parameter, precision measurement of the $Z$ decay width, and the LEPII constraint, to find the allowed parameter space in the $t_N-\Lambda$ and $\epsilon-\Lambda$ planes.
-The top panel of this figure indicates that with $\epsilon=0.1$ the current LHC limits of the dilepton production impose the most stringent bound for the sufficiently small/intermediate values of $t_N$.
-On the contrary, for the sufficiently large values of $t_N$, the LEPII data is the most strong constraint.
-Whereas, the bottom-left and -right panels suggest that with $t_N=0.2$ the current LHC limits of the dilepton production impose the most stringent bound for the whole region of $\epsilon$ under consideration.
+In Figure \ref{APS}, we combine the lower bounds, which are obtained from the current LHC limits of the dilepton production, the $\rho$-parameter, the precision measurement of the $Z$ decay width, and the LEPII constraint, to find the allowed parameter space in the $t_N$--$\Lambda$ and $\epsilon$--$\Lambda$ planes.
+The top panel of this figure indicates that with $\epsilon=0.1$ the current LHC limits of the dilepton production impose the most stringent bound on the new physics scale $\La$ for the range of $t_N$ values under investigation.
+Similarly, the bottom-left and -right panels suggest that with $t_N=0.2$ the current LHC limits of the dilepton production impose the most stringent bound for the whole region of $\epsilon$ under consideration.